 4. Communication

-As the modes of communication change, one thing remains the same — the importance of communication skills in the workplace and in everyday life.
+As the modes of communication change, one thing remains the same: communication skills are vital both in the workplace and in everyday life.
+Clear communication improves efficiency, builds relationships, empowers teamwork, and establishes healthy boundaries.
 Mastering both verbal and nonverbal communication is essential.

 Here are five examples of communication skills you might see on a resume: